Frequently Asked Questions

 Its location right next to Limfjorden and close to the highway also provides favorable opportunities for exporting the produced SAF and Naphtha.

 Fjord PtX will be located in the area close to Vodskov right next to Norbis Park.
-The plant will cover an area of about 20 ha. and it represents a billion-euro investment.
+The plant will cover an area of about 20 ha. and it represents a 1.5 to 2 billion-euro investment.

 Construction is expected to start in 2025 and the plant is expected to be ready for operation by 2028.